-To ensure our latest estimates on positivity are available at the earliest opportunity during this period of high infections, we published our headline results on Wednesday.
+To ensure our latest estimates are available at the earliest opportunity during this period of high infections of coronavirus (COVID-19), we published our headline results on Wednesday.
 The analysis in this bulletin provides further breakdowns for the same period and a longer time series.